jolabrenz/yoda-mitarget-manual/README.md

 1. create (if it not already exist after the installation of iCommands) the folder .irods in your home directory
 2. copy the here (in this repository) provided irods_environment.json file in the .irods directory and fill in you username.
 3. Type iinit you start the connection to the YODA system.
-4. You will be asked for your password (MS IKMB account).
+4. You will be asked for your password (CAU RZ E-mail account).
 5. Test the connection by typing ils.
 6. If this works you can use all the iCommands commands.
 They are described here: https://docs.irods.org/4.2.8/icommands/user/